AndyWalker81/ProgrammingForDataAnalysis_Assessment/README.md

 In addition, a Generator needs to be constructed.

+These packages and the Generator will be initialised and constructed upon running the code contained within the notebook.

 At the time of writing this README and the notebook, the most recent release of numpy.random is 1.21.0.
 This contents of the notebook are based on this release.

 All references are provided in Section 6 of the notebook.